TCM Tongue Analysis vs. Blood Tests: When to Use Each

 About the Author

-Traditional Chinese Medicine Expert with 20+ years of experience integrating TCM tongue diagnosis with Western lab testing.
-Founder of MyZenCheck, the world’s largest AI tongue diagnosis platform with 11,000+ scans analyzed.
+Traditional Chinese Medicine expert with 20+ years of clinical experience using TCM tongue observation alongside conventional health information.
+Founder of MyZenCheck, an AI-assisted tongue analysis platform with 11,000+ scans analyzed.

 Contact: gabriela.sikorova@myzencheck.net | +420 774 642 554